-- Other Funding Sources.
+- Multiple Projects at One Location.
+Each of the two volunteer housing rehabilitation agencies can perform work at the same location (i.e., house), however, the following two conditions must be met: (1) the scope of the two projects must not overlap and (2) the combined total budget of both combined projects must not exceed \$4,999.
+Whichever agency is to take on the second of the two projects is responsible for verifying either with the homeowner or the other volunteer housing rehabilitation agency the completion date and total budget for the first project in order to ensure that the two required conditions, provided above, are met.
+Documentation showing that the two conditions have been met must be recorded in the client file. - Other Funding Sources.
 Applicants applying for Volunteer Rehabilitation Housing Program are not limited to the amount of CDBG funding they may request.
-If other funding is available, evidence of the funding source(s) must be present with the CDBG application. - Required Cash Match.
+If other funding is available, evidence of the funding source(s) must be present with the CDBG application. - Presumed Benefit.
+The homeowner, the person who holds the real estate title that indicates that they are the rightful owner of the property being improved, is the person who must meet the presumed benefit qualification. - Required Cash Match.
 Applicants must provide 10% of the CDBG project cost in cash from non-CD funding sources.
 Applicants may also choose to provide a greater percentage of the project cost in order to make the project more competitive; nevertheless, other factors are also taken into consideration in recommending that projects be funded. - Sustainability Considerations.
 Projects that include replacement or repair of energy consuming systems (i.e. HVAC, lights, and boilers) should follow Energy Star (www.energystar.gov) standards, if possible.